-Endurance offers direct-to-consumer extended warranties, which means that warranty services and claims are handled directly by Endurance.
-We gave it a 4.6-star rating and named it the best overall and best coverage provider.
+Endurance offers direct-to-consumer extended warranties, which means that warranty coverage and claims are handled directly by Endurance.
+We gave it a 4.6-star rating and name it the best overall and best coverage provider.

 With Endurance, you don’t have to worry about a middleman or underwriting provider, and Endurance is also known for its excellent customer service during the quote and claims process.

-CARCHEX maintains an A+ rating and accreditation from the BBB, and it has received endorsements from industry leaders like CARFAX, Kelley Blue Book, and Edmunds.com.
-Our review team gave the company a 4.4-star rating.
+CARCHEX has received endorsements from industry leaders like CARFAX, Kelley Blue Book, and Edmunds.com.
+Our review team gives the company a 4.4-star rating.

 CARCHEX offers a total of five extended warranty plans, each of which can be customized.
 All plans include 24/7 emergency roadside assistance, gas delivery, trip interruption services, and lockout services.

 The Warranty Group Car Warranty Reviews: FAQ